gllil/group-project-1/README.md

 Agile software development - Based on our combined effort in developing software.
 Having competent people working together efficiently is key.
 Good documentation is useful in helping our developers understand how the software is built.
 This includes a project plan, clean code, etc.

-# Challenges
-intergrating back and front end
-Getting astetics in line with our vision

 # Demo
 Checkout a live demo here!

 # License